Danko Rye Facts 2021

 The rye was planted on October 15, 2020.

-Clover was frost seeded into the grain on March 31, April 2 and 3, 2019.
+Clover was frost seeded into the grain on April 4, 2021.
 (The clover suppresses weeds, aids in holding up the grain and, eventually provides nitrogen to the next crop.)

-The Washington County Fair was not held in 2020.
-However, at the 2019 Washington County Fair, the Rye sheaf won 2nd place and the jar of Rye grains won 1st place.
+At the 2021 Washington County Fair, both the Rye sheaf and the jar of Rye grains won 1st place.

 For an illustrated explanation of how Weatherbury grains become flour, visit the from seed to flour page.